roskakori/scunch/README.txt

-Scunch is a tool to "punch" files from an unversioned folder into a working copy of a software configuration management system (SCM) and apply the necessary SCM operations such as "add" and "remove".
+Scunch updates a working copy of a source code management (SCM) system from an external folder and copies, adds and removes files and folders as necessary.

 For more information, visit <http://pypi.python.org/pypi/scunch/>.